 - Your retirement benefit is subject to federal income tax.
-If you do not submit a W-4P form, MPERS is required by law to withhold federal taxes as if you elected married with 3 exemptions. - If you are a Missouri resident, your benefit is potentially subject to state income tax, however there exists a Public Pension Exemption in Missouri (see page 32).
-MPERS only withholds state taxes for Missouri residents. - You may change your Federal and Missouri Sate tax withholding election electronically at any time through myMPERS Secure Member Access.
+If you do not submit a W-4P form, MPERS is required by law to withhold federal taxes as if you elected single with no exemptions. - You may change your federal tax withholding election electronically at any time through myMPERS Secure Member Access.